wjtk4444/simple-notes-qt/README.md

 There is no way to customize this application other than editing the source code.
 And there won't be.
 This is not an acutal project, just a tool I made for myself to make my life easier.
 Feel free to modify it to you liking.

 # somewhat important note
-Notes are saved everytime the contents changed *duh* and when the program window **loses it's focus** Make sure you won't make some important notes and then shut down the pc while keeping notes window focused.
-I don't think that it is something that could happen under normal circumstances, but better safe than sorry.
+Notes are saved everytime the contents have changed *(duh)* **and** when the program window **loses it's focus**.
+If the process gets killed while the windows is still focused (emergency shutdown? maybe?), data could be lost.
+I don't think that it is something that could happen under normal circumstances.